Beedi: Global popularity

 Beedies, unlike cigarettes, must be drawn frequently to keep them lit, and doing so requires effort.

 North America

 In the United States, beedies are treated like conventional cigarettes.
 They are taxed at the same rates, are required to have a tax stamp, and must carry the Surgeon General's warning.
 However, a study done in San Francisco showed that about four in ten packs of beedies did not contain the required warning label and seven in ten did not carry the tax stamp.
-2006 statistics on beedi usage show that 2.9% of high school students in the United States take part in beedi smoking compared to 1.4% of those aged 18 to 24.
 Some beedies are flavoured.
 Both Canada and the US have banned flavoured cigarettes.

 United Kingdom

 Beedis are currently legal in the UK and are subject to the same taxation as cigarettes.
 One must be aged 18 or over to purchase them.

 Health warnings

-Beedies deliver more nicotine, carbon monoxide, and tar and carry a greater risk of oral cancers than conventional cigarettes.
+Beedies deliver more nicotine, carbon monoxide, and tar, and carry a greater risk of oral cancers, than conventional cigarettes.
 As with many other types of smoking, beedies increase the risk of certain kinds of cancers, heart disease, and lung disease.
 They may also be more harmful than other forms of tobacco consumption.

-Frequency of ventilatory abnormalities was highest in the cigarette smokers.
+The frequency of ventilatory abnormalities was highest in the cigarette smokers.
 A lower prevalence of chronic bronchitis and abnormal ventilatory measurements in beedi smokers, as compared with cigarette smokers, was thought to be primarily due to low total consumption of tobacco.
-Some added influence of smoke produced by burning of the wrapper leaf and type of tobacco used in beedies could not be ruled out.
+Some added influence of smoke produced by burning the wrapper leaf and the type of tobacco used in beedies could not be ruled out.